 If at any point you decide to skip a part of the itinerary or deviate from it but need directions again, simply use Google Maps to recalculate your directions.
 You can even use Google Maps offline without data or wifi if you are limited with data.

-Now that we have these assumptions out of the way, let’s begin your super fun two days in New York City itinerary!
+Now that we have these assumptions out of the way, let’s begin your super fun two days in New York City!

 Two Days in New York City: Day One

 Day one is a go-go-go type of day.
 It involves a lot of walking so make sure to wear sneakers and pack a light snack, water bottle*, and small but powerful portable charger in a daypack.
 Wearing sneakers and packing these three items I own are actually what I did in New York everyday when I lived there!
-For my other best local tips about New York City, read 10 Things Not to Do in New York City.
+For my other best local tips about New York City, read my best New York City tips.

 *Tap water in New York City is very clean and safe to drink– just in case you wanted to know!